shervinea/cheatsheet-translation/ru/cs-221-states-models.md

 **94. Q-learning ― Q-learning is an off-policy algorithm that produces an estimate for Qopt.
 On each (s,a,r,s′,a′), we have:**

 &#10230; Q-learning ― Q-learning is an off-policy algorithm that produces an estimate for Qopt.
-On each (s,a,r,s′,a′), we have:
+On each (s,a,r,s′,a′), у нас есть:

 <br>